nic-d-cyber/aws-ssh-honeypot/README.md

 $$\text{Threshold} \ge 5 \text{ login attempts} \quad \text{within} \quad T_{\text{window}} = 60\text{ s}$$

-> [!warning] **Active Containment** Upon triggering a ban, the system automatically spawns a subprocess to append a DROP rule to the Linux firewall: `sudo iptables -A INPUT -s <IP> -j DROP` This dynamically isolates persistent threat actors at the network boundary without taking external aggressive actions.
+>  **Active Containment** Upon triggering a ban, the system automatically spawns a subprocess to append a DROP rule to the Linux firewall: `sudo iptables -A INPUT -s <IP> -j DROP` This dynamically isolates persistent threat actors at the network boundary without taking external aggressive actions.

 - **Structured Analytics:** Telemetry is written in structured JSON Lines (`honeybot.jsonl`) to enable fast ingestion by SIEMs or custom analytics engines.